MarioSieg/Corium/Nominax/Tools/fmt/test/fuzzing/README.md

 ```
 should work to build the fuzzers for all platforms which clang supports.

-Execute a fuzzer with for instance
+Call a fuzzer with for instance
 ```sh
 cd build
 export UBSAN_OPTIONS=halt_on_error=1